 He is the Principal of Heritage Solutions LLC, a strategy consulting firm committed to accelerating growth in online learning for higher education and business clients.
 He is the immediate past Vice President for Academic Affairs and Dean at Claremont Lincoln University (Claremont, California), a new non-profit online graduate university that offers liberal arts degrees with a focus on social responsibility.
 At Claremont Lincoln, he is credited with establishing and scaling high performing online graduate degree programs, launching virtual innovation labs and research centers, expanding faculty development, building institutional partnerships, and leading a new university to initial regional WSCUC accreditation.
-He has held faculty appointments at Louisiana State University, Tulane University, and positions at the U.S. Department of State, William J. Clinton Foundation, The Interfaith Center of New York, and as a United Nations Global Expert (UNAOC).
+He has held faculty appointments at Louisiana State University, Tulane University, and positions at The U.S. Department of State, William J. Clinton Foundation, The Interfaith Center of New York, and as a United Nations Global Expert (UNAOC).

-He holds a Ph.D. from The University of Birmingham in England (United Kingdom) and post-doctoral credentials in Higher Education Administration (Northeastern University) and Leadership Principles (Harvard Business School).
+Darrell holds a Ph.D. from The University of Birmingham in England (United Kingdom) and post-doctoral training in Higher Education Administration (Northeastern University) and Leadership Principles (Harvard Business School).
 His civic commitments include service as a college Board of Trustee and work as an Advancement Chair with the Boys Scouts of America.
 He enjoys hiking at U.S. National Parks and urban gardening.

 Beyond Cairo tackles the problem of U.S. public diplomacy and provides a roadmap for the White House and U.S. Department of State to re-engage the Muslim world over the coming years.
-This book explores the foreign policy challenges experienced by the post-9/11 Bush White House, peace and social justice efforts during the Arab Spring, and attempts put forth by the Obama administration to restore public communication and diplomacy in an era marked by global turmoil.
+This book explores, the foreign policy challenges experienced by the post-9/11 Bush White House, peace and social justice efforts during the Arab Spring, and attempts put forth by the Obama administration to restore public communication and diplomacy in an era marked by global turmoil.